hrydgard/ppsspp-site/docs/development/ppsspp-internals/networking.md

 "CreateRequest(http_method, url, post_data, post_mime, outfile_path, request_flags, resolve_func, name)".
 So it has the necessary args for the download and for the POST request...
 Mixed together in a pile.

 However, this function exists solely for handling HTTPS.
-If the URL is https, PPSSPP tries to create a concreate Request class "HTTPSRequest".
+If the URL is https, PPSSPP tries to create a concrete Request class "HTTPSRequest".
 If a macro HTTPS_NOT_AVAILABLE is set, an empty shared_ptr to Request is returned.
-If the URL is http, it creates a concreate Request class "HTTPRequest".
+If the URL is http, it creates a concrete Request class "HTTPRequest".

 The Request class is actually quite a big object.
 It stores the request properties (for example, the HTTP method, the URL, the outfile_path) and some utility objects,